GioCities

 8 pm§

 The Homestuck Kickstarter put out an update that included the details that were told to Sarah Z earlier, and a lot more.
-I won’t summarize the details here, since I immediately analysed those and edited the actual information into my other Hiveswap articles.
+I won’t summarize the details here, since I immediately analyzed those and edited the actual information into my other Hiveswap articles.
 It’s noteworthy because it seems to be a direct reaction to the Sarah Z video and my Hiveswap investigation.
 It confirms and denies several things I didn’t have a solid source on before, and although incredibly indirect, is still more of a response to criticism than What Pumpkin had ever given.

 As I said, I quickly combed through them, updated my work (as I do when there’s updated information), and let Sarah know.
 She added another note to the video: